Looking forward again to views that aren't ice tinged |

 I have blogged enough for this post I will have to save a few ideas for other post of what is now becoming habit forming.
 My own computers are staring to mine the folders of images with Picasa and I am already finding nearly 10000 images from the last few years of holidays, air displays, cricket, plants and walking clubs.
 Many years ago I used organise a social rambling club on a Sunday that met at one pub and then walked to another couple in a circuitous route.
 Our post-Boxing Day walk involved over thirty people dressed in Santa hats with assorted dogs in tow.
 I have yet to find the photographs but there could be a few for the Blog.

-Well I am now going to listen to the highlights of yesterdays Cricket and then maybe find my Wisden to compare a few performances
+Well I am now going to listen to the highlights of yesterdays Cricket and then maybe find my Wisden

 No comments: